gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-instanced-drawing.md

 1.

-So for example instead of supplying `matrix` and `color` from a uniform, we would instead supply them via an `attribute`.
+So for example instead of supplying `matrix` and `color` from a uniform, we would instead supply them via `attribute`s.
 We'd put the matrix and color for each instance in a buffer, set up the attributes to pull data from those buffers, and tell WebGL, only advance to the next value once per instance.